 HF4Y involves providing young people with assistance in obtaining safe, secure and permanent housing that meets their needs as quickly as possible.
 Youth homelessness exists because of the denial of the basic human rights of young people.
+Some countries have the legal right to housing embedded into their laws, but all young people have the human right to housing.
 Practically speaking, this means that policies, laws and strategies aimed at youth homelessness must recognize international human rights obligations1, and be grounded in a human rights framework that will inform all stages of development, implementation and evaluation.